mdn/content/files/en-us/games/techniques/3d_on_the_web/building_up_a_basic_demo_with_babylon.js/index.md

 It contains some basic information like the document {{htmlelement("title")}}, and some CSS to set the width and height of the {{htmlelement("canvas")}} element (which Babylon.js will use to render the content on) to fill the entire available viewport space.
 The first {{htmlelement("script")}} element includes the Babylon.js library in the page; we will write our example code in the second one.
 There is one variable already included, which will store a reference to the `<canvas>` element.

-Before reading on, copy this code to a new text file and save it in your working directory as `index.html`.
+If you're developing in an IDE, copy this code to a new text file and save it in your working directory as `index.html`.

 ## Initializing the Babylon.js engine